pfeerick/edgetx/EdgeTX-Installation-with-the-Bootloader.md

 <p align="center">
 <a href="url"><img src="https://github.com/EdgeTX/edgetx.github.io/blob/master/images/edgetx-v2.png" align="center" height="150" width="150" ></a>

-# EdgeTX Installation with the Bootloader -DRAFT-
+# EdgeTX Installation with the Bootloader

 _Note: Before you update to EdgeTX, it is highly recommended that you **backup your current firmware and SD card contents in case you need to roll back** to your previous version for some reason.
 Additionally, **you will need your MODEL, RADIO folders if you want to convert your existing models** created in OpenTX to work with EdgeTX.
 Also, if you have added custom sounds, model images widgets or Lua scripts to your radio, you will also need your SOUNDS, WIDGETS, and SCRIPTS folders._